© FunghiMagazine.it - contatti email: firstname.lastname@example.org

 In the next chapters you will find a description of the best places where you can go mushrooming.

-Parks, Reserves and Forests in Italy (Mushroom hunting in Italy) (very soon on-line).
+Parks, Reserves and Forests in Italy (Mushroom hunting in Italy)

 You can contact me in private, via email, for more information about Mushroom hunting in Italy.